Everyday Use: Quilting

-Jennifer Martin explains in her article "The Quilt Threads Together Sisterhood, Empowerment, and Nature in Alice Walker's The Color Purple and Everyday Use", "When women participate in the tradition of quilting this trinity of strength provides a positive channel for them to mend together the pieces of their lives and to move from fragmentation to fusion...
-Martin emphasize the quilt provides a bond between the sisters and females because in the African American community often times women are oppressed.Quilting is not an end-point where women achieve elusive wholeness, but a way to meld together parts of their lives and achieve power from the joining of all the components that make them unique."
+Jennifer Martin explains in her article "The Quilt Threads Together Sisterhood, Empowerment, and Nature in Alice Walker's The Color Purple and 'Everyday Use'", "When women participate in the tradition of quilting this trinity of strength provides a positive channel for them to mend together the pieces of their lives and to move from fragmentation to fusion...
+Martin emphasize the quilt provides a bond between girls and women in the African-American community because women are often oppressed.
+Quilting is not an end-point where women achieve elusive wholeness, but a way to meld together parts of their lives and achieve power from the joining of all the components that make them unique."
 This also explains why Mama and Maggie are so fond of their heritage and continuing to live it out, unlike Dee.
 They see it as a way to feel connected to one another, as well as to their ancestors, and as a way to mend their pasts and move on from them.
 By showing their culture and living it still, they are able to show how despite everything that may have happened to them they never lost who they really were.
 Quilting symbolizes this movement for them and this feeling of wholeness.

 Quilting features in "Everyday Use" as a symbol of black heritage.
-Mama Johnson’s quilts symbolize cross-generational female bonding: they were sewn together by Grandma Dee, passed down to and then quilted by Mama and her sister, Big Dee.
+Mama Johnson's quilts symbolize cross-generational female bonding: they were sewn together by Grandma Dee, passed down to and then quilted by Mama and her sister, Big Dee.
 One quilt even features a piece of the uniform worn by their Great Grandpa Ezra during the Civil War.
-These quilts represent the creativity of the sisterhood that created them; however, Mama’s daughters, Maggie and Dee, view them very differently.
-Dee visits her family, intending to collect the artifacts of her family’s past; she wants to display them in her home with museum-like accuracy.
+These quilts represent the creativity of the sisterhood that created them; however, Mama's daughters, Maggie and Dee, view them very differently.
+Dee visits her family, intending to collect the artifacts of her family's past; she wants to display them in her home with museum-like accuracy.
 As David Cowart notes, ‘The visitor [Dee] rightly recognizes the quilts as part of a fragile heritage, but she fails to see the extent to which she herself has traduced that heritage.’
-The story’s climax, which sees Mama give the quilts to Maggie, rather than Dee, is viewed as representative of the quilts’ functionality.
-Dee views the quilts as worthy of museum display ("Maggie can't appreciate these quilts!...She'd probably be backward enough to put them to everyday use."), whilst Maggie treats them as household items ("I been saving 'em for long enough with nobody using 'em.
-I hope [ Maggie puts them to ‘everyday use’]!”).
+The story's climax, which sees Mama give the quilts to Maggie, rather than Dee, is viewed as representative of the quilts’ functionality.
+Dee views the quilts as worthy of museum display ("Maggie can't appreciate these quilts!...She'd probably be backward enough to put them to everyday use."), while Maggie treats them as household items ("I been saving 'em for long enough with nobody using 'em.
+I hope [ Maggie puts them to 'everyday use']!").
 Both Mama and Maggie recognize that the quilt is meant for ‘everyday use’, as practiced by their ancestors.